tdilauro/Simplified-wiki/BibliographicMetadata.md

 use this vocabulary when describing books.
 AFAICT, the terms are not explicitly defined anywhere.

-Documents are probably served as application/json, but I don't know yet.
+Documents are served as a custom media type, application/vnd.overdrive.api+json, but I don't think the media type is formally defined anywhere.

 ## BiblioCommons